 Q: How was this decision made?

-A: The Board reviewed a comprehensive risk assessment prepared by Rotary International staff experts, which outlined new safety requirements for districts conducting Rotary Youth Exchanges, including how to ensure the safety and well-being of our students during travel, while on exchange, and in the event of any changes.
-Other factors that were carefully considered were the ease and availability of international travel (taking into account border security and travel restrictions), access to medical care and insurance coverage, school delays and closures, and the potential financial impact on participants’ families and Rotary volunteers.
+A: The Board reviewed a comprehensive risk assessment prepared by Rotary International staff experts, considered feedback from the Rotary Youth Exchange volunteer community, and continues to review detailed, real-time data about the impact of COVID-19 around the world from global health experts and the Rotary Pandemic Task Force.
+Factors that were carefully considered were the ease and availability of international travel (taking into account border security and travel restrictions), access to medical care and insurance coverage, school delays and closures, and the potential financial impact on participants’ families and Rotary volunteers.
 Given the global imbalance of access to the COVID-19 vaccine and the financial impact of the pandemic, many areas of the world would be unable to participate in 2021.
 Moving forward with only the limited number of participating countries with access to the vaccine would contradict Rotary’s core value of fairness and commitment to diversity, equity, and inclusion.
-When exchanges are permitted to resume in the future, districts will be required to use the safety guidelines and a comprehensive crisis management plan, the Board is confident that they can assess the situation and make the right decisions to ensure a safe and enriching experience for young people through Rotary Youth Exchange.
+When exchanges are permitted to resume in the future, districts will be required to use the safety guidelines and a comprehensive crisis management plan.
+The Board is confident that they can assess the situation and make the right decisions to ensure a safe and enriching experience for young people through Rotary Youth Exchange.

 Q: When can students go on exchange again?

 Q: What is the difference between long-term and short-term exchanges?

 Short-term exchanges last from several days to three months and usually occur during school breaks.
-Because the length is much shorter, it is easier to determine whether there may be any travel restrictions or other impacts related to COVID-19.
-For that reason, districts can invite students to participate in short-term exchanges beginning 1 October 2020 as long as they have followed all of Rotary’s safety guidelines.
+Because the length is much shorter, it is easier to determine whether there may be any travel restrictions or other impacts related to COVID-19, however districts are still required to follow all of Rotary’s safety guidelines.